machty/ember-concurrency/UPGRADING-2.x.md

-If you use decorators via `ember-concurrency-decorators` and wish to support both ember-concurrency 1.x and 2.x, you must keep using `ember-concurrency-decorators` and not use the "nice" decorators built-in to `ember-concurrency` 2.x, as they will not work under 1.x
+If you use decorators via `ember-concurrency-decorators` and wish to support both ember-concurrency 1.x and 2.x, you must keep using `ember-concurrency-decorators` and not use the "nice" decorators built-in to `ember-concurrency` 2.x, as they will not work under 1.x.
+However, please make sure you use `ember-concurrency-decorators@^2.0.3` or higher.

 #### package.json